 Students and student organizations are expected and required to abide by local, state and federal laws.
-Students and their organizations must be aware that legal charges may be brought against them both within the University judicial system and in the civil or criminal court system.
+Students and their organizations must be aware that legal charges may be brought against them both within the University student conduct system and in the civil or criminal court system.
 The University administration is responsible for establishing a procedure for reviewing and taking institutional action against students and student organizations found responsible for on and off-campus violations of local, state and federal laws.
 While the University does not act as a policing agent for students when they are off campus, the University reserves the right to take action if a student's or student organization's behavior is judged to be contrary to the pursuit of the educational mission of the University or if the continued presence of the student or the organization poses a threat to their well-being or to the rights and property of members of the University community.

 All students who represent the University through affiliation with any Jackson State University organization, or any University sponsored activity, are required to be in good standing as a Jackson State University student.
-Depending upon the severity of offense(s), and/or decisions rendered by the Student Affairs Disciplinary Committee, Inter-Residence Hall Committee, Associate Dean of Students for Judicial Services, and/or Associate Vice President for Student Affairs, students who are found responsible for violating the Student Code of Conduct, and are sanctioned to disciplinary probation, are not allowed to serve in the capacity of affiliate or representative.
+Depending upon the severity of offense(s), and/or decisions rendered by the hearing officer(s) or Student Affairs Conduct Committee, students, student groups, and/or student organizations found responsible for violating the Student Code of Conduct, and are sanctioned to student conduct probation, are not allowed to serve in the capacity of affiliate or representative.
 Affiliation and representation includes, but is not limited to the following: Student Government Association, athletics, band, clubs, fraternities, sororities, and organizations.

-The Associate Vice President for Student Affairs is directly responsible to the Vice President for Academic and Student Affairs and ultimately to the University President.
+The Vice President for Student Affairs is directly responsible to the Provost and Senior Vice President for Academic and Student Affairs and ultimately to the University President.
 The Vice President for Student Affairs assumes general responsibility for Student Affairs and services offered by the University, from assimilation, matriculation, student support services, and graduate and post-graduation placement.
 In this capacity, it is his/her role to assure that students are informed of behaviors and activities that are unbecoming and/or unwelcome in the academy, some of which are listed and discussed in this section.